2021 Tapestry Magazine

 While we had planned to release two print issues for the first time in the 2020-21 academic year, we’ve recast our vision to more appropriately fit our circumstances, and we’re excited to share our plans with you.

-The Fall 2020 issue of Tapestry will be released in a piecemeal fashion, with new articles appearing every week in a virtual medium.
+The 2020-21 issue of Tapestry will be released in a piecemeal fashion, with new articles appearing every week in a virtual medium.
 Content will rotate among three compelling categories.

 Snapshot: These brief, biweekly pieces will highlight faculty, students, and alumni who are chartering new territory within the COVID-19 pandemic.
 These stories of innovation are close-up pictures of Edwards College scholars and professionals doing great work under extraordinary circumstances.